jetstream-cloud/js2docs/docs/faq/js2-earlyops-faq.md

 Until Jetstream2 completes National Science Foundation (NSF) acceptance testing, timelines remain uncertain.
 Once acceptance testing has been completed, documented, presented and approved by the NSF, we will be able to publish a more definitive timeline.

 Please watch this space and [XSEDE user news](https://www.xsede.org/news/user-news){target=_blank} and mailing lists for announcements about Jetstream2 operations, access, and migration.
 To ensure that you are receiving all updates to your inbox, login on the page above to manage your XSEDE User News subscriptions.
 All Jetstream users should be added when they are placed on an allocation, but you may wish to verify so that you don't miss any important operations updates.

----

-  **4. My research group wants to bring up a new gateway or infrastructure project, should I wait for Jetstream2?**

-Since the timelines for Jetstream2 are still uncertain at this time, we would recommend that your research group get a startup allocation now on Jetstream1 and get a supplement for JS2 when it becomes available.
-As we recommend the API side for gateways and infrastructure, migrating to JS2 will be reasonably easy.

-More information about getting Jetstream1 startup allocations is available [here](http://wiki.jetstream-cloud.org/Jetstream+Allocations){target=_blank}

-More information about getting Jetstream1 API access is available [here](http://wiki.jetstream-cloud.org/Using+the+Jetstream+API){target=_blank}